rsumner31/awesome-compilers1/README.md

   * [Java AOT (Ahead of Time) Compilation](https://2016.javazone.no/program/java-aot-compilation).
   * [MetaScala: A Tiny DIY JVM](https://skillsmatter.com/skillscasts/4916-metascala-a-tiny-diy-jvm) - Metascala is a tiny metacircular Java Virtual Machine (JVM) written in the Scala programming language.
   * [Meta-Tracing, RPython and PyPy](https://ia601503.us.archive.org/32/items/vmss16/bolz.pdf).
-  * [One VM to Rule Them All, One VM to Bind Them](https://www.youtube.com/watch?v=FJY96_6Y3a4) - Tutorial on the Truffel technology.
   * [Python, Linkers and Virtual Memory - PYCON US](https://www.youtube.com/watch?v=twQKAoq2OPE).
   * [Reverse Engineering the MOS 6502 CPU](https://youtube.com/watch?v=fWqBmmPQP40).
   * [Single Static Assignment Form Seminar](http://compilers.cs.uni-saarland.de/ssasem/) - Introductory seminar on SSA Form, Compiler Optimizations under it and its applications in other areas such as Program Analysis and Verification.